the Creative Commons Attribution 4.0 License.

 In this article we firstly demonstrated HETeronuclear RFDR recoupling, when π pulses with XY8 phase cycling were applied simultaneously on two channels.
 Simultaneous heteronuclear and homonuclear polarization transfers as well as long range contacts were observed in 2D (H)NH spectra using HET-RFDR for the microcrystalline protein SH3 using α-PET labeling.
 The comparison of 1D HET-RFDR with CP followed by homonuclear RFDR showed similar efficiency of both methods at long mixing times of about 3ms and longer.
 We experimentally and numerically demonstrated the dependence of the HET-RFDR efficiency on the offset difference between dipolar coupled spins.
 A numerical operator analysis of both HET-RFDR and RFDR sequences showed that when the offset difference was small with respect to the MAS frequency, and with measurement at a whole number of rotor periods, the behavior of HET-RFDR was similar to the well-known homonuclear RFDR.
 However, different behaviors were observed when the offset difference could not be neglected.

 Considering the evolution of a single crystal during HET-RFDR and RFDR, we showed the operators that were responsible for the transfer.
 We demonstrated that XY phase cycling of π pulses has a crucial role for both HET-RFDR and RFDR transfer.
-With phase cycling of XX (or XX), the transfers between heteronuclear and homonuclear spins did not occur in the absence of offsets.
-With the presence of the offset differences that cannot be neglected in comparison to the MAS rate, RFDR polarization transfer with phase cycling of XX or XX does occur, although with lower efficiency as was described before (Bennett et al., 1992).
+With phase cycling of XX (or X), the transfers between heteronuclear and homonuclear spins did not occur in the absence of offsets.
+With the presence of the offset differences that cannot be neglected in comparison to the MAS rate, RFDR polarization transfer with phase cycling of XX or X does occur, although with lower efficiency as was described before (Bennett et al., 1992).

 The simulated MATLAB/Bruker TopSpin codes are available upon request.